-The notebook keyboard includes an embedded numeric keypad, and some special function keys that are activated by pressing the <Fn> key together with another key.
+The notebook keyboard includes an embedded numeric keypad, and some special function keys that are activated by pressing the Fn key together with another key.
 These special function keys (more popularly known as "hot keys") allow you to control and adjust some of the notebook's functions like; display controls, speaker volume, and power management features.
-The embedded numeric keypad is activated by pressing the <Num Lock> key.
-Once the <Num Lock> key is pressed the upper blue symbols will become active.
+The embedded numeric keypad is activated by pressing the Num Lock key.
+Once the Num Lock key is pressed the upper blue symbols become active.

-NOTE: Activating the Num Lock key will in turn disable the alphanumeric keys where the embedded keys are located.
+NOTE: Activating the Num Lock key in turn disables the alphanumeric keys where the embedded keys are located.
 Press the Num Lock key again to disable the embedded keys and resume normal keyboard operation.